-The WPF Famine Datasets
+Introduction: The WPF Famine Datasets

 We have compiled one main listing of famines and three supplementary ones.
+This annex provides an overview of how this was done.

 The main dataset is a catalogue of famines and instances of mass starvation around the world since 1870 that are estimated to have killed 100,000 people or more.
-The dataset includes date, location, estimate for excess deaths, and causes (including proximate, underlying, and contributory, along with a classification of the role of political intent and the main immediate trigger).
+The dataset includes date, location, estimate for excess deaths, and causes (proximate, underlying, and contributory, along with a classification of the role of political intent).